 Wounded Warrior Project® (WWP) is grateful for the support of our corporate sponsors.
-Please take a moment to learn more about how they help us to carry out our mission.
+Please take a moment to learn more about how our partners help us to carry out our mission.

-As a supporter of the WWP strategic vision to foster the most successful, well-adjusted generation of wounded service members in our nation’s history, a Vision Partner commits a minimum investment of $1 million annually.
+As a supporter of the WWP strategic vision to foster the most successful, well-adjusted generation of wounded veterans and service members in our nation’s history, a Vision Partner commits a minimum investment of $1 million annually.
 Vision Partners help WWP fulfill our lifetime commitment of service and support to injured warriors, their families, and caregivers.

 Since 2009, Acosta Sales & Marketing and Wounded Warrior Project have partnered together on a national cause-marketing campaign Believe in Heroes®.
 This campaign brings together retailers and consumer-packaged-goods companies to raise funds and awareness for programs and services delivered through WWP.
 Believe in Heroes calls on Americans to show their support and appreciation for our service members and newest generation of veterans in a simple, everyday way — by grocery shopping.
 What started on the 10-year commemoration of 9/11 has raised more than $22 million to date for WWP.

 The AmazonSmile Foundation has proudly supported WWP through a contribution of more than $1 million with the sale of products through smile.amazon.com.
 You can support WWP through AmazonSmile by clicking here.